Our goal is to provide your child with fundamental experiences in computer programming that teach them the following:

-Coder Kids is looking for professional coders, college students, and teachers who are interested in helping to teach after-school classes and summer camps.
+Coder Kids is looking for college students, teachers, and computer programmers who are interested in helping to teach after-school classes and summer camps.
 If you are a self-starter and interested in making a difference by teaching kids to code, join our team!

 If you're interested in any of the following positions, please email a resume and brief introduction to email@example.com for more details and to schedule an interview.